Breast Cancer Awareness Month: The Importance of Breast Self-Exams and How to Do Them

 How to Do a Breast Self-Exam

-You also want to look for any skin changes.
-If you see that the skin has changed color or has rough patches of skin, this should be brought to your doctor's attention.
-This process takes less than five minutes but could save your life.
+You also want to look for any skin changes in a mirror with both arms raised.
+If you see that the skin has changed color, developed rough patches, or you have nipple discharge, this should be brought to your doctor's attention.

 Spending just five minutes a month could mean the difference between life and death.
 You want to make sure you're doing a self breast exam each and every month.
 It allows you to detect changes in the breast tissue early and get the help you need before it's too late.